-Putin accused of ‘scorched earth’ tactics as Ukraine’s missiles ‘running short’
+Putin sending special forces into Bakhmut to relieve ‘exhausted’ Wagner mercenaries

 Related video: Russia arrests US journalist on espionage allegations

-A senior Ukrainian commander said on Monday that Russian troops were using “scorched earth” tactics in the embattled city of Bakhmut and destroying buildings and positions with air strikes and artillery.

-Ukrainian forces have hung on for months in Bakhmut, a small city in eastern Donetsk region, where the fiercest fighting of Moscow’s full-scale Feb.
-2022 invasion has killed thousands of soldiers and been dubbed the “meat-grinder”.
+A Ukrainian general says Russia is sending more elite troops including special forces to support the Wagner Group in the battle for Bakhmut, amid signs of fatigue.

-“The enemy switched to so-called scorched earth tactics from Syria.
-It is destroying buildings and positions with air strikes and artillery fire,” said Colonel General Oleksandr Syrskyi, commander of Ukraine‘s ground forces.
+“The defence forces exhausted the Wagnerites.
+The enemy is forced to involve special forces and airborne assault units in the battles for Bakhmut,” said Colonel General Oleksandr Syrskyi, commander of Ukraine’s ground forces.

+He added that Vladimir Putin’s soldiers are “actively using their artillery and aviation, destroying the city that they cannot capture”.

+This comes a day after a Russia-backed official said that Moscow’s forces control more than 75 per cent of Bakhmut but cautioned that it is still too early to talk about the besieged city’s fall.

 Kremlin defends China over Taiwan military drills